 I am heavily inspired by materials, particularly those not traditionally used for art-making.
 I am drawn to items in stores of all varieties–fabric, dollar, hardware, grocery, vintage, antique, junk, and more.
-I grew up sewing and making costumes, so the tactile qualities of materials as well as color are very important to me.
-I like weird stuff, and collect it.
+I grew up sewing and making costumes, so the tactile qualities of materials, as well as color, are very important to me.
+I like weird stuff and collect it.
 Even if I never use it in a project I often just use it as a reference, like a colorful scrubbing pad.
-In recent projects I have used sponges, spackle, pasta, cardboard, contact paper, and glue.
+In recent projects, I have used sponges, spackle, pasta, cardboard, contact paper, and glue.

 I love the internet for exposing me to visual culture constantly.
 I read blogs of all kinds (art and beyond), including Contemporary Art Daily, Art21, Bad at Sports, PRINTERESTING, I’m Revolting, Simple Lovely, LOVE AESTHETICS, a pair and a spare, etc. I find lots of new art on Pinterest, as well as from subscribing to the mailing lists of galleries, museums, and art centers.
-If I can’t see it in person and there is a catalogue I try to get my hands on it.
+If I can’t see it in person and there is a catalog I try to get my hands on it.

-Lately I’ve been looking at the work of Tony Feher, Thomas Lanagan Schmidt, B. Wurtz, Polly Apfelbaum, and Amanda Ross-Ho.
+Lately, I’ve been looking at the work of Tony Feher, Thomas Lanagan Schmidt, B. Wurtz, Polly Apfelbaum, and Amanda Ross-Ho.
 When an artist uses materials I’m attracted to I am compelled to research the work further.
 I’m crushing hard on the Richard Artschwager retrospective at the Whitney and wish I could see it.

 Whenever I research new techniques of making I always seem to end up on websites with that are tutorials for children’s art projects.
 They are awesome.